skroutz/grunt-wp-plugin/README.md

 ## The "wp_plugin" task

-This task is for deploying a plug-in to the [WordPress repository](http://wordpress.org/plugins/) from a `deploy directory`.
+This task is for deploying a plug-in to the [WordPress repository](http://wordpress.org/plugins/) from a `deploy` directory.

 _Run this task with the `grunt wp_plugin` command._